konradsz/igrep/README.md

 | `s`                      | Toggle horizontal context viewer       |
 | `F5`                     | Re-run search                          |

+## Supported text editors
+`igrep` supports Vim, Neovim, nano, VS Code (stable and insiders), Emacs, EmacsClient, Helix, SublimeText, Micro, Intellij, Goland and Pycharm.
+If your beloved editor is missing on this list and you still want to use `igrep` please file an issue.

 ## Specifying text editor
-`igrep` supports Vim, Neovim, Helix, nano, VS Code (stable and insiders), Emacs, EmacsClient, Intellij, Goland and Pycharm.
 To specify the editor, use one of the following (listed in order of their precedence):
 - `--editor` option,
 - `$IGREP_EDITOR` variable,
+- `$VISUAL` variable,
 - `$EDITOR` variable.

 Higher priority option overrides lower one.
 If neither of these options is set, vim is used as a default.